-- Demonstrate body substance isolation and the use of personal protective equipment needed for protection from exposure to communicable or infectious diseases.
+- Demonstrate body substance isolation and the use of personal protective equipment (PPE) needed for protection from exposure to communicable or infectious diseases.

-- Describe identification, assessment, and management of patients with disorders of the eyes, ears, nose, and throat.
+- Describe the identification, assessment, and management of patients with disorders of the eyes, ears, nose, and throat.

 Managing Special Patient Populations

 - Describe the risks and responsibilities of emergency response.